complycube/complycube-android-sdk/README.md

 **SDK Tokens** enable clients to securely send personal data from your **mobile app** to ComplyCube.
 [To learn more about our SDK Token endpoint](https://docs.complycube.com/api-reference/other-resources/tokens).

-> You must generate a new token each time you initialise the ComplyCube Web SDK.
+> You must generate a new token each time you initialize the ComplyCube Web SDK.

 #### Example request